Zawiya Dila'iya: Origins

 There were originally two zawiyas referred to as Dila'.
-The first zawiya was founded by Abu Bakr ibn Muhammad al-Majjati al-Sanhaji (1537–1612), a Sanhaja Berber of the Mjjat tribe, a branch of the Ait Idrassen confederation.
+The first zawiya was founded by Abu Bakr ibn Muhammad al-Majjati al-Sanhaji (1537–1612), a Sanhaja Berber of the Aït Mejjat tribe, a branch of the Ait Idrassen confederation.
 He was a follower of the famous Sufi mystic Muhammad al-Jazuli, who founded the Jazuliyya branch of the Shadhiliyya order.
 This first zawiya was established towards 1566 and located near the qsur of M'ammar, about 10 kilometres southeast of Ait Ishaq (in today's Khenifra Province).
 Under the leadership of Muhammad ibn Abu Bakr, the brotherhood was able to establish itself in the Berber territory of the Middle Atlas and High Atlas mountain ranges.
 The zawiya was initially supported by the ruling Saadi dynasty, who were themselves partisans of the Jazuliyya.

 As the Saadi State in Morocco declined and descended into disorder, the Dila'iyya Zawiya grew in both wealth and political prominence, providing refuge to students leaving the traditional urban centres and accumulating its own rich library.
 In 1638, under the leadership of Abu Bakr's grandson Mohammed al-Hajj, a second zawiya was founded at present-day Ait Ishaq to serve as an expanded headquarters for the organization.
 This new site, which had its own walls, mosques, and palaces, announced the zawiya's rising power and its growing political rivalry with the Saadi State.